taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 ReactDOM.render(<TodoApp />, document.getElementById('root'));
 ~~~~~~~~

 The bootstrapping is done.
 You have a running React application and a Redux store.
+But they don't work together yet.
 The next step is to wire both together.

 ### Hands On: Naive Todo with React and Redux

 The following will showcase a naive usage scenario of Redux in React.
 So far, you have only a `TodoApp` component in React.
-However, you want to start a component tree that can display a list of todos and gives the user the possibility to toggle these todos.
+However, you want to start a component tree that can display a list of todos and gives the user the possibility to toggle these todos to a completed status.
 Apart from the `TodoApp` component, you will have a `TodoList` component and a `TodoItem` component.
 The `TodoItem` shows the name of the todo and has a functionality that is used in a button to complete the todo.

+First, the `TodoApp` component:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~